Content table

 Soy Foods

-Studies show that eating soy regularly may help maintain healthy estrogen levels.
-You can add tofu to stir-fries, tempeh to sandwiches, or enjoy edamame as a snack.
+So, you can add tofu to stir-fries, tempeh to sandwiches, or enjoy edamame as a snack.

-Who benefits from consuming it?
+Who benefits from eating soy foods?

 - Individuals looking to manage menopausal symptoms